hgiasac/blog-builder/pages/posts/2020-12-31-TimescaleDB_2.0_with_Hasura_Part_1:_From_1.x_to_2.0.md

-# TimescaleDB 2.0 with Hasura Part 1 - From version 1 to 2.0
+# TimescaleDB 2.0 with Hasura Part 1 - From 1.x to 2.0

 ![Hasura TimescaleDB](/assets/timescale-hasura.png)